Beginner Guide to Cookie Decorating

 COOKIE DECORATING TOOLS

-When starting your cookie decorating journey, you don’t need a whole arsenal of tools.
+When starting your cookie-decorating journey, you don’t need a whole arsenal of tools.
 For example, when I started in 2008, I used sandwich bags and toothpicks to decorate cookies.
-And gradually, over the years, I built my ultimate cookie decorating toolbox .
+Gradually, over the years, I built my ultimate toolbox.

 BASIC TOOLS FOR DECORATING

-• Rolling Guides – for evenly rolled out cookie dough.
+• Rolling Guides are needed for evenly rolled cookie dough.
 You can use cheap 1/4-inch wood rods from the lumber yard.

 • Disposable Piping Bags – you can start with sandwich bags (I love Walmart Brand).